guardian/mobile-apps-article-templates/README.md

 * Run `npm run build`
 * Checkout the [`ios-live`](https://github.com/guardian/ios-live/) project
 * Edit the `package.json` file in the root of `ios-live`, replacing the version of the `@guardian/mobile-apps-article-templates` dependency with the relative path of the local templates repo:
 ```
 "dependencies": {
     "@guardian/mobile-apps-article-templates": "file:../mobile-apps-article-templates"
 }
 ```

-Next time you build the app it will use the currently checked-out branch of `mobile-apps-article-templates` as part of a _Run Script_ build phase using `build-post.sh`.
+* Run the app in Xcode

 ### Building locally Android
 * Checkout the branch you are developing against
 * Run `npm run build`
 * Checkout the [`android-news-app/`](https://github.com/guardian/android-news-app) project
 * Edit the `package.json` file in `android-news-app/android-news-app/`, replacing the version of the `@guardian/mobile-apps-article-templates` dependency with the relative path of the local templates repo:
 ```
 "dependencies": {
     "@guardian/mobile-apps-article-templates": "../../mobile-apps-article-templates"
 }
 ```
+* Run the app in Android Studio

 ### Building from s3
 * Find the branch you want to test on [teamCity](https://teamcity.gutools.co.uk/viewType.html?buildTypeId=Apps_Templates_TemplatesS3v2)